-Performances for Pets in collaboration with Alex Bailey, is a performance created for house-hold pets, performed at their homes.
+Performances for Pets in collaboration with Alex Bailey, is a performance created for house-hold pets.

 Performances for Pets is a performance created for domestic pets.
 Through research into pet’s tastes and interests and with consultation from pet behavioural therapists and psychologists this performance is an attempt to bring an experience of theatre and contemporary art to domestic pets.
 Each performance is adjusted to the specific audience member’s character and willingness to engage or interact.